1987 NBA Finals: Game 5

 The Celtics had to win Game 5 in the Garden, and would control most of the game.
 Danny Ainge set the tone by nailing 5 of 6 from 3-point range to give Boston early control, including a halfcourt heave at the buzzer before halftime.

 Magic countered for Los Angeles with 29 points, 12 assists, eight rebounds, and four steals, but he received little help.
 Before the game Bird had told his teammates, "If they want to celebrate, let's not let them do it on the parquet."
 The Celtics had incentive enough.
 They got their second win, 123–108, and the series jetted back across the continent.

+This was the last NBA Finals game played at Boston Garden.
+When the Celtics returned to the Finals in 2008, they had moved to TD Garden, which opened in 1995.

 Game 6

 Kareem Abdul-Jabbar arrived for Game 6 with a shaved head and a determination to close out this series.
 For a while, though, it appeared like the Celtics would steal it.
 Magic Johnson had only four points at the half and Dennis Johnson poured in 18 for the Celtics on his way to a game-high 33 as Boston led 56–51 at intermission.

 The Lakers scored the first two baskets of the second half to cut it to 56–55.
 On the Celtics' ensuing possession, James Worthy deflected a pass and gave chase.
 Worthy went to the floor, batted the ball inbounds to a breaking Magic Johnson, and Magic slammed home a breakaway dunk.
 This gave the Lakers their first lead of the game 57–56, since early in the first quarter, and they never trailed again.
 The Lakers outscored the Celtics 30–12 in the third quarter for an 18-point turnaround, mostly on fast breaks.
 The score at the end of three quarters was 81–68, Lakers.
 The Celtics only scored 12 points in the third quarter, one more than the record for the lowest scoring quarter in playoff history.

 Worthy would finish with 22 points, and Mychal Thompson had 16 points and 10 rebounds off the bench, but the play of the Lakers' two superstars, Magic and Kareem, would be the dagger that finished off the Celtics.
 Magic recovered from his cold first half to post 16 points, 19 assists, and eight rebounds, and Kareem would pump in a team-high 32 points.

 "Magic is a great, great basketball player," Bird stated flatly, settling the issue for the moment.
 "The best I've ever seen."

 Indeed, Magic would gain the NBA Finals MVP award and his fourth championship ring.

 For the Lakers, this would be their last NBA Finals series triumph over the Celtics until 2010.

+This would also be the last time the NBA championship was ever clinched in an afternoon game.
+Following the 1991 NBA Finals all Finals games would be played in primetime.